 The library has drug guide books, resources about prescriptions and pharmacology, and links to reliable websites with drug information.
-You might need to be logged onto to Blackboard for some of the links to work.
+You might need to be logged onto to Canvas for some of the links to work.

 PHARMACOLOGY & DRUG INFORMATION

 - Davis's Drug Guide for Nurses -14th ed., 2015 (from Ebook Central)

 - DailyMed (includes indications, usage, contraindications, adverse reactions, dosage, patient counseling, etc. from FDA package inserts - Search by generic or brand name)

 - MedlinePlus: Drugs, Herbs & Supplements (these patient handouts include both prescription and over the counter drugs)